Sønder Vissing Runestone: Description

 Sønder Vissing I was discovered in 1836 as part of the stone fence around the church cemetery. and became the object of a study by P. G. Thorsen published as Den Søndervissingske Runesten in 1839.
 It dates from the second half of the 10th century and was raised by one of Harald Bluetooth's wives Tofa after her mother.
 Tofa was the daughter of Mstivoj, a king of the Obodrites, and the stone is one of few runestones raised after a woman.

-Danmarks Runeindskrifter considers the idenfication of the inscription's "Harald the Good" with Viking king "Harald Bluetooth" likely although this form of the name is not known from other sources.
+Danmarks Runeindskrifter considers the identification of the inscription's "Harald the Good" with Viking king "Harald Bluetooth" likely although this form of the name is not known from other sources.
 The actual inscription is possibly influenced by Swedish practice since the second word uses the rune "ʀ" to represent either "e" or "æ", a practice also seen on the Hobro II runestone.
 The connection with the Jelling stones is supported by the inscription's inclusion of a frame.